sghpjuikit/player/app/documentation/README.md

 - remove application directory

+## Starting

+##### Windows

+As gui application: open `./PlayerFX.exe` file
+As console application: open `./PlayerFXc.exe` file

+The difference between `./PlayerFX.exe` and `./PlayerFXc.exe` is that
+- `./PlayerFX.exe` launched from terminal/commandline does not wait for process end and shows no output (stdout/stderr).
+  Recommended to start the application normally, from file explorer or by shortcut.
+- `./PlayerFXc.exe` launched from outside terminal will open new commandline window Recommended to start the application from terminal, particularly to see its output or use its commands like help.

+From terminal (using bash):
+- `cd /drive-letter/path/to/application/directory`
+- `./PlayerFXc.exe` to launch the application as console application
+- for options and commands see help using `./PlayerFX.c -h` or `./PlayerFX.c --help`

+##### Linux

+From terminal:
+- `cd /path/to/application/directory`
+- `chmod +x PlayerFX.sh` to make the launcher executable
+- `./PlayerFX.sh` to launch the application
+- for options and commands see help using `./PlayerFX.c -h` or `./PlayerFX.c --help`

+## Stopping

+The application stops running when the main window is closed.

+The main window has a designated icon in its header.
+Using this icon, it is possible to make any window main window.
+There is always exactly one main window at any time.

+When the application is stopped, necessary settings and application state (like all windows and their content) is saved so it can be restored on the next application start.

 ## Privacy & Security

-TLDR: This application tries to be as private/secure as possible and is certainly less invasive then majority of apps you already use.
-But it may not run with 0 trace and as everything else may be exploited.
-Long version:
+This application tries to be as private/secure as possible within reason and is certainly less invasive then majority of apps you already use.
+But it may not run with 0 trace and, as everything else, may be exploited.

-The application is developed as to follow the certain privacy/security policies as well as complete transparency about them.
+The application is developed as to follow certain privacy/security policies as well as complete transparency about them.

 The application: